Easy Classic Chewy Chocolate Chip Cookies

 Stirring

-Stir by hand!
+The first trick is to stir by hand!
 No joke, you should stir by hand for the best results.
 I recommend using a silicone spatula, but a rubber spatula or a wooden spoon will do the job, too.

 So why stir by hand if you can use a hand or stand mixer?